csound/csound/BUILD.md

 MacOS Vanilla
 --------

-On MacOS, with no dependencies installed, the following commands apply.
+On MacOS, with no dependencies installed and no homebrew, the following commands apply.
 From the top-level sources directory,

 ```